atmikshetty/OlympicGamesAnalysis/README.md

 # OlympicGamesAnalysis
 A detailed analysis of the olympic games.
-The dataset covers games from the first olympics till the 2016 games.
+The dataset covers games from the first olympics till the 2016 games.Ongoing Projects, updates will be made.